German P.

 ING

-• There were progress and quality issues in the Call2rING call center program.
-It included a dozen projects, including RINGO, the new call center application.
-German’s tasks were QA, requirements, and dependency management.
-He was a sounding board for the call center manager and program manager and advised ING TANGO senior QA management.
-German implemented a weekly QA control cycle and fixed 100+ QA issues.
-He also made significant QA contributions to the TANGO program.
+• There were progress and quality issues within the call center program (Call2rING).
+The program included about a dozen projects, including RINGO, the project for a new call center application.
+German's tasks were QA, requirements, and dependency management.
+He was a sounding board for the call center manager and the program manager.
+He also advised TANGO Sr. QA Management at ING.
+German implemented a weekly QA control cycle and resolved 100+ QA issues.
+He also made significant contributions to QA control for the TANGO program.

 • Department: ING/TANGO/Call2®ING.